 Intern with companies on the cutting edge

 An internship is a critical part of your college experience at SFA, and the real-world experience you can gain will provide you with a competitive edge when beginning your career.
 We maintain strong ties with business and industry leaders to ensure that our students have valuable internship opportunities in a wide range of settings, from large multinational corporations to thriving local businesses.
-SFA computer science students have interned at GE, PepsiCo, Capital One and AIG, as well as local companies like Elliot Electric.
+SFA computer science students have interned at GE, PepsiCo, Capital One and AIG, as well as local companies like Elliott Electric Supply.

 The CSC 385 internship course can serve as an upper-level elective for computer science and computer information systems majors and can apply to information technology major requirements.
 Apply for the course through the internship director.
 While the department can provide information on available internships, students are responsible for obtaining a suitable position.

 Find internship opportunities through networking with members of our Computer Science Advisory Council during their annual visit to campus.

 Take a break from writing code to… write more code!

 How do computer scientists relax after hours of working on the computer?
 By challenging themselves on the computer!
 SFA’s Computer Science Club hosts a combination of fun events like LAN gaming parties, movie nights, field trips, technology lectures and Q&A sessions.
 The computer science department also hosts a variety of activities and contests throughout the year.